 1. Introduction.
 This contract will serve as an official agreement between Goucher College (the college) and the resident student.
 It is designed to be a clear statement of the rights and responsibilities of both the student and the college.
 When signed by both, it will confirm and indicate acceptance of the terms of the contract.
 All resident students must sign this contract to remain in residence.

 2. Duration.
 This contract is in effect for the duration of the current academic year (including summer housing, if applicable), as long as the student remains in residence as a full-time, registered Goucher student.
-If a resident receives part-time status at any point during a semester already in progress, the student will be required to move off-campus unless, given available space, the student is approved to remain on campus by the Office of Community Living.
+If a resident receives part-time status at any point during a semester already in progress, the student will be required to move off-campus unless, given available space, the student is approved to remain on campus by the Office of Residential Life.

 4. The College's Responsibility.
 Goucher College agrees to provide housing as described in the Academic Catalogue and Campus Handbook.
 It will also provide heat, water, electricity, and maintenance service during the times that the college is in session.

 7. Room Changes.
 After the first full three weeks of each semester, room changes are generally permitted on a space-available basis.
-Before a student can move, he or she must obtain approval and authorization from the Office of Community Living.
+Before a student can move, he or she must obtain approval and authorization from the Office of Residential Life.
 A student changing rooms must officially check out of the room being vacated and check in to the room being entered.
 The community assistant (CA) or staff member on the floor will assist and/or advise the student regarding the review of the Room Condition Report.
 Failure to check in or out when moving will subject the student to a fine against the room damage deposit at the end of the school year.
 A student moving from one room to another between terms must vacate the original room by the official close of the residence halls.
 Students not returning for the spring semester must have all their belongings removed from their rooms by the fall semester closing of the residence halls, when possible, but not later than one week prior to the spring semester opening of the residence halls.
-Failure to do so or to make acceptable arrangements with the Office of Community Living may result in the student's belongings being removed at the student's own risk and expense, assessment of packing and storage fees, and the loss of the new room.
+Failure to do so or to make acceptable arrangements with the Office of Residential Life may result in the student's belongings being removed at the student's own risk and expense, assessment of packing and storage fees, and the loss of the new room.

 8. Keys.
 Residents are provided with one room key and a OneCard.
 Residents are not permitted to duplicate or transfer use of either key or OneCard.
 In case of loss or failure to return the issued key, the resident will be charged for the cost of changing the core of the lock and for replacements of all keys.
 The cost for replacement of bent or broken keys or cards will be the responsibility of the resident.
-Lost, damaged, or stolen keys or access cards should be reported to the Office of Community Living and the Office of Public Safety immediately.
+Lost, damaged, or stolen keys or access cards should be reported to the Office of Residential Life and the Office of Public Safety immediately.

 9. Personal Property.
 The college is not responsible for the loss of or damage to the student's personal property from any cause whatsoever.
 Students should record the serial numbers of valuable personal items and secure appropriate insurance.
 Students are strongly encouraged to check for existing coverage under the homeowner's policy of their parents or guardians and/or secure individual property insurance if needed.

 10. Room Condition--Check-In/Check-Out Procedures and Damage.
 The resident is responsible for the condition of the assigned room.
 When moving in, the student will complete an online Room Condition Report (RCR).
 The student is responsible for reporting any discrepancies on the RCR by the stated deadline or within 48 hours of moving into the room, whichever is later.
 After this period, the student will be held responsible for any damages not previously indicated on the RCR.
-It is the student's responsibility to inform the Office of Community Living of routine maintenance needs.
-After the student vacates the room, personnel from Facilities Management Services (FMS) and/or community living will inspect the condition of the room to ascertain any damage, costs of which will be assessed to the student's account if not documented as pre-existing on the RCR.
+It is the student's responsibility to inform the Office of Residential Life of routine maintenance needs.
+After the student vacates the room, personnel from Facilities Management Services (FMS) and/or Residential Life will inspect the condition of the room to ascertain any damage, costs of which will be assessed to the student's account if not documented as pre-existing on the RCR.
 The resident will be charged for any missing furniture, for any custodial or maintenance needs beyond the normal expected wear and tear, for painting needs (see paragraph 12.
 Painting/Structural Changes), and for any other disfigurement of the room.
 No furniture may be removed from student rooms; for example, if bed frames or venetian blinds are not being used, the student must store them in the room and reassemble them before departure.
-If, because of damage, any of the room's original furniture is removed by FMS during the year, it is the resident's responsibility to have the inventory sheet revised immediately (filed in community living).
-The student will be held responsible for any loss or damage as assessed by FMS and/or the community living staff.
+If, because of damage, any of the room's original furniture is removed by FMS during the year, it is the resident's responsibility to have the inventory sheet revised immediately (filed in Residential Life).
+The student will be held responsible for any loss or damage as assessed by FMS and/or the Residential Life staff.
 Students are also responsible for the community areas of the residence halls.
 Hallways and bathrooms must be kept in good condition (including at the close of the semester) or the floor residents will be charged for extra cleaning and/or damage.
 Inquiries regarding itemization of residence hall billing should be submitted in writing.
-To be considered for adjustment, written appeals related to specific charges must be received by community living no later than sixty (60) days after the date the bill was sent.
+To be considered for adjustment, written appeals related to specific charges must be received by Residential Life no later than sixty (60) days after the date the bill was sent.

 11. Wiring.
 Electrical wiring must not be disturbed, including wiring leading to fire safety equipment.
 Installation or alteration of equipment may be done only by FMS or their approved contractor.
 No electrical lighting fixtures other than the usual fixtures that are generally approved by the underwriters laboratories (U.L.) may be used in rooms.
 Occasionally circuits overload due to the high demand from student appliances; brief power outages or surges may occur (see paragraph 9.
 Personal Property).
 Students are urged to purchase surge protectors.
 The college reserves the right to limit the wattage used in each room to an amount deemed reasonable.
 Outside aerials or radio-sending equipment will not be allowed.